Jackson County, North Carolina: Sheriff and Sylva PD

 The Jackson County Sheriff provides court protection, jail administration, patrol and detective services for all of Jackson County except for incorporated Sylva, which has a municipal police department.

 Politics

 Together with Buncombe and Watauga counties, Jackson is considered one of three "swing" counties in Western North Carolina.
 Except for 1980, it would vote for the winner in every Presidential election from 1960 to 2008.
 The exception was 1980, when Jimmy Carter won the county but lost nationally.

-In 2012 voters here favored Republican candidate Mitt Romney, who was defeated by President Barack Obama.
-In 2016 county voters split their vote, favoring Donald Trump for the presidency, but Democrat Roy Cooper for state governor.
+In 2012, Jackson County voters favored Republican candidate Mitt Romney, who was defeated by President Barack Obama.
+In 2016 county voters split their vote, favoring Donald Trump for the presidency, but Democrat Roy Cooper for governor.
 The county was one of four in the state to do so.
-In 2020, Jackson County voters favored incumbent Donald Trump, but Democrat Joe Biden won the election nationally.
+In 2020, Jackson County voters favored Republicans Donald Trump and gubernatorial challenger Dan Forest, but Democrat Joe Biden won the election nationally and Cooper was reelected as governor.
+While Trump won the county by a similar margin in 2024, Democrat Josh Stein flipped the county on route to his election as governor.

 2020 presidential election

 In 2020 the county and the state voted for incumbent Donald Trump, but Democrat Joe Biden carried the election overall, winning both the popular vote and electoral college.